Skip to main content

 Transport AOT Compatibility

-All 5 transport packages have been verified for AOT compatibility.
-The builder pattern (Action<IXxxTransportBuilder>) used by all transports avoids generic type parameters on public DI methods, making most transports inherently AOT-safe.
+All 7 transport packages have been classified for AOT compatibility.
+The builder pattern (Action<IXxxTransportBuilder>) used by all transports avoids generic type parameters on public DI methods, making some transports inherently AOT-safe.
+Others have third-party SDK dependencies that use reflection.

 Transport Status